devonzuegel/devonzuegel.com/src/documents/posts/an-interview-with-dr-bhattacharya.html.md

 ---
 title: An Interview with Dr. Bhattacharya
-orig_url: '//stanfordreview.org/article/an-interview-with-dr-bhattacharya/'
+orig_url: "//stanfordreview.org/article/an-interview-with-dr-bhattacharya/"
-author: 'Devon Zuegel'
+author: "Devon Zuegel"
-tags: ['healthcare', 'obamacare', 'aca']
+tags: ["healthcare", "obamacare", "aca"]
 collection: posts
-date: 'December 6 2013'
+date: "December 6 2013"
-img: '//iis-db.stanford.edu/news/3405/3405-small_jay_square..jpg'
+img: "//iis-db.stanford.edu/news/3405/3405-small_jay_square..jpg"
 ---

 ![](//stanfordreview.org/wp-content/uploads/battacharya.png)

 *Jay Bhattacharya is an associate professor of Medicine at Stanford and, by courtesy, of Economics.
 He has been studying the healthcare market for 20 years.
 He received a BA in economics, an MD and a PhD from Stanford University, where he has taught since 2001.*

-### What is the basic structure of the Affordable Care Act (ACA)?
+### What is the basic structure of the Affordable Care Act (ACA)? ###

 The big context is that there are about 15 to 16 million uninsured people in the US.
 People view it as a problem, because there’s a lot of financial risk associated with being uninsured, so the ACA aims to expand insurance coverage in two ways.
 The first is that all people under 138% of the federal poverty line now immediately qualify for Medicaid, while before there were other tests that had to be met.
 The Congressional Budget Office has said that it’ll cover about 13 million people.
 The second biggest mechanism is probably these insurance exchanges, which are essentially marketplaces where insurance companies can offer health insurance plans that are regulated by the government.